THE AURIT CENTER

 3. It Might Not Mean What You Think It Means

-Sole legal custody does not mean that you will be the only parent that will have contact with your children.
-Legal custody is different from physical custody, known as parenting time in Arizona.
+Sole custody in Arizona does not mean that you will be the only parent that will have contact with your children.
+Legal custody differs from physical custody, known as parenting time in Arizona.
 Even when there are extreme circumstances, such as drug abuse, a parent will likely be granted some visitation rights.
 Although supervised or unsupervised visitations may hinge upon certain required provisions, such as drug testing, it is likely to be granted.

 Family courts prioritize children spending time with both parents based upon child development theories which indicate that children benefit from spending time with both of their parents.
 A grant of sole legal custody will not necessarily affect parenting time.
 It only means that the parent with legal custody will make major medical, educational, and religious decisions related to children.